Illenium: 2023–present: Illenium

+In April 2023, Illenium partnered with End Overdose, a non-profit organization that offers education on properly identifying drug-related overdoses and administering naloxone (a drug that reduces the effects of overdose).
+Volunteers from the organization will offer live training sessions at select stops on Illenium's 2023 tour.

 Personal life

 In 2012, Illenium suffered a heroin overdose; which he publicly talked about in 2018 and on his song "Take You Down", also released in 2018.
 During his Ember Shores festival in Cancun, Mexico in December 2021, Illenium attracted criticism for playing a Bassnectar song as the latter was accused of sexual abuse in July 2020.
 Illenium subsequently issued an apology on his Twitter account.
-He proposed to his long-time girlfriend Lara McWhorter in June 2022.
+He proposed to his long-time girlfriend Lara McWhorter on June 3, 2022.
+They married on October 2, 2023.